-ADB’s Office of Public-Private Partnership provides comprehensive public–private partnership support to create markets and mobilize financing to narrow Asia’s infrastructure gap.
+ADB’s Office of Markets Development and Public-Private Partnerships provides comprehensive public–private partnership support to create markets and mobilize financing to narrow Asia’s infrastructure gap.

 The infrastructure shortfall, along with weak capacity and insufficient project financing hold back economic growth and poverty alleviation in Asia and the Pacific.

 PPPs play an important role in addressing the huge infrastructure investment gap in Asia and the Pacific.

 PPPs can be used to finance and run not only traditional infrastructure, but also the transport sector, education, health, and other social sectors.